het-tanis/prolug-labs/Linux-Labs/202-attempted-sudo-access/step1/text.md

 ### Solution
 <details>
 <summary>Solution</summary>
 Check the logs where Ubuntu keeps sudo requests.
+They may take up to

 ```plain
 tail -20 /var/log/auth.log